Indica vs Sativa - Medicinal Cannabis Effects

-The effects of marijuana can vary greatly depending on which sub-species or strain you medicate with.
-The plant species Cannabis Sativa L has two main sub-species used for medicinal purposes: Indica and Sativa.
-According to High Times Magazine there are 5 Differences between Sativa and Indica.
+The effects of marijuana seeds can vary greatly depending on which sub-species or strain you medicate with.
+The plant species Cannabis Sativa L has two main sub-species used for medicinal purposes: Indica vs Sativa.
+There are many noted differences between Indica vs Sativa.

 Indica strains are sedatives or relaxants and are effective for treating the symptoms of medical conditions such as anxiety, chronic pain, insomnia, muscle spasms and tremors.
 Common strains include: White Widow, Northern Lights, Purple Kush, Chemo and Afghani.

-Indicas have a higher level of CBD than sativas, which results in a sedated body type stoned effect.
-Indica strains may cause feelings of sleepiness and heaviness so many patients prefer to medicate with this type of cannabis at night.
+Indicas cannabis seeds have a higher level of CBD than sativas, which results in a sedated body type effect.
+Indica strains may cause feelings of sleepiness and heaviness so many medicinal cannabis users prefer to medicate with this type of cannabis at night.

-Sativa strains are more of a stimulant, and are effective in appetite stimulation, relieving depression, migraines, chronic pain and nausea.
+Sativa cannabis seeds are more of a stimulant, and are effective in appetite stimulation, relieving depression, migraines, chronic pain and nausea.
 Common strains include: Durban Poison, Lemon Skunk, Blue Hawaiian and Big Bud.

 Sativas have a higher level of THC than indicas, which results in a psychoactive and energetic mind high.
 Sativa strains may cause feelings of alertness and optimism so many patients prefer to medicate with this type of cannabis during the day.